The Bryan Marsden LRC

 Students have access to the library catalogue from any school computer using the 'Oliver' database and we have created Reading Lists on it, such as If you like Twilight…, Page Turners, and Dystopian Novels to help pupils find another book to enjoy.

-The Learning Centre is open before school (8.00 – 8.30am), at morning break and after school (2.45 – 4.00pm) for pupils to study and borrow books on most days.
-Exceptions are updated each week and displayed for pupils.
+The Learning Centre is open before school (8.00 – 8.30am), at morning break and after school (2.45 – 4.00pm) for students to study and borrow books on most days.
+Exceptions are updated each week and displayed on the door.
 During the school day, classes are booked in to use the facilities to support their learning.

 The main Learning Centre area has tables and seating for a full class plus 15 computers, an interactive whiteboard and a digital display screen.
 Adjacent to the main space is the Mezzanine – an impressive resource with 60 computers arranged in pods of 6.
 This is widely used throughout the school day by different groups, including our Sixth Form students.